-- 1. Unexpected consequences of the specific terms of the Power Purchase Agreement (PPA) resulting in difficult operating and financial conditions. - 2.
-Group exposure to the consequences of a sharp economic downturn and decline in consumer spending. - 3.
-The continued decrease in the cane supply and its byproducts curtails the Group's milling, distilling and power generation activities. - 4.
-An oversupply of properties on the market resulting in a loss of revenue. - A successful cyber-attack resulting in business interruption, 5. financial losses and reputational damage.
+- 2. Group exposure to the consequences of a sharp economic downturn and decline in consumer spending. - 3.
+The continued decrease in the cane supply and its by-products curtails the Group's milling, distilling and power generation activities. - 4.
+An oversupply of properties on the market resulting in a loss of revenue. - 5.
+A successful cyber-attack resulting in business interruption, financial losses and reputational damage.